zmalltalker/crystal-messenger-bot/README.md

 for Messenger, here's how you would go about sending a text message to her

+### Building and sending messages

+Assuming you have an access token and a recipient ID, you can send a message through Messenger like this:

 ```crystal
 require "messenger-bot"
 access_token = "REALLY_LONG_STRING_HERE"